 Damian Clarke - Art and Music Interlaced

-For the past four years, Damian Clarke has been successfully exhibiting his painted drawings alongside his music.
+For the past five years, Damian Clarke has been successfully exhibiting his painted drawings alongside his music.
 The painted and ink drawings show responses to the many special places that he loves to explore.

-and David Nash who work with the landscape, drawing our
+Damian is an admirer of Richard Long, Andy Goldsworthy and David Nash who work with the landscape, drawing our eyes to natural beauty.

 Damian likes to highlight small, often insignificant features

 of the landscape and give them a new presence.
-He is also